jvantuyl/sublime_diagram_plugin/README.md

 and pop it up in a detected viewer.
 All files are created in such a way that they will be cleaned up unless Sublime Text dies a particularly horrible death.

-If you wish to override the viewer used or disable start-time sanity checks, create a user version of Diagram.sublime-settings file in the usual way.
+If you wish to override the viewer used, disable start-time sanity checks, or change the default character set for diagram files, create a user version of Diagram.sublime-settings file in the usual way.

 ## Install